Raghu Engineering College

 Raghu Engineering College (Autonomous) is an engineering college located in the outskirts of the city of Visakhapatnam, Andhra Pradesh, India.
 Established in 2001, it is situated on NH-43, 37 km away from Visakhapatnam and 15 km away from Vizianagaram.
-It is an AICTE, New Delhi approved engineering institution and is affiliated to JNTU Kakinada.
-The chairman is Kalidindi Raghu an academician.
+It is an AICTE, New Delhi approved engineering institution and is affiliated to Jawaharlal Nehru Technological University - Gurajada, Vizianagaram.
+The chairman is Kalidindi Raghu an academic.

 The college is located in the suburbs of Dakamarri Village of Bheemunipatnam mandal in Visakhapatnam District.
 The 40 acre campus of Raghu Engineering College is home to the infrastructure, faculty and support facilities.
 While providing an on-campus residence for students, the college has its own transport facility from Visakhapatnam, Vizianagaram and Bheemunipatnam for the day scholars.

 Facilities include a library, computer labs for various purposes, separate CAM and CAD labs program guided machine operations and sports complex.